-Can you travel anywhere you want in the world rent-free by housesitting?
+Can you travel and live anywhere in the world rent-free by housesitting?
 Yes you can!

 I am a full-time international housesitter.
 And I’m going to tell you some of my personal tips to get started housesitting.
 Whether you want to do it for a week, a month, or a year, there are as many options out there as there are houses!

 this post contains advertisement and affiliate links to recommended resources. see disclosure for more.